 The United States was once a great nation, reaching its zenith in the post World War II years as we became “The” superpower.
 Sadly, we are now a nation in rapid decline, desperately trying to grasp onto our former glory.

 I think we began to lose our credibility on the world stage during the Vietnam era.
 The events of September 11, 2001 were the catalyst that triggered our impending collapse and made us very afraid.
-Every day since we have been living in fear and desperation.
-Every move the government and the economy has made has been based in that fear.
+Every day since those attacks we have been living in fear and desperation.
+Every move the government and the economy has made has been founded upon that fear.

 On that day, we lost our freedom, not to a group of terrorists but to our own countrymen.
 We willingly handed it to the very people we elected to represent us and maintain our freedom.
 There never needs to be an other act of Jihadist terrorism on American soil because on 9/11 they won the war with one swift blow.
 The government picked up where the terrorists left off and proceeded to erode our freedoms one by one.